Historical Foundations of Political Economy I

 Credits: 3

-This course provides an introduction to the history of classical economic thought.
+This course provides an introduction to the history of Classical economic thought.
 Classical economics provides important building blocks for an understanding of modern capitalism, because it attempts to integrate its economic analysis with social class, income distribution, real competition, technological change, the world economy, and with the historical place and limits of industrial capitalism.
 As such, it may help broaden and challenge the analytical scope of much contemporary economic thought.
-This particular course is the first of a two-part sequence, and focuses on Smith, Ricardo, and Marx, and on salient discussions and elaborations of their work.
-No prior background is required, and the course is open to advanced undergraduates.
-Two meetings weekly: T: Class W: Lab
+This particular course is the first of a two-part sequence, and focuses on Quesnay, Smith, Ricardo, and Marx, and on salient discussions and elaborations of their work; mainly, the development of the labor theory of value and of the general macroeconomic laws.
+Importance will be paid to the development of the ideas in the respective historical context.
+No prior background is required.

 College: New School for Social Research (GF)